also known as: Nagymuzsaly (HU), Mužijovo (CZ), Muzhiyevo (RU)

 ( Click the arrow in the buttons below for pronunciation. )

-Muzhiyevo is located about 3 miles SE of Berehove (Beregszász).
+Muzhiyevo is located about three miles southeast of Berehove (Beregszász).

 Jews probably settled in Muzhiyevo in the early 19th century.

 In 1830, the Jewish population was 50, and in 1880, the Jewish population was 172 (of a total population of 959).

 By 1921, during the Czechoslovakian period, the Jewish population rose to 279.
 A number of Jews were engaged in agriculture (farming as wine-growers), commerce, owning ten business establishments and five workshops.

 With the Hungarian occupation of Muzhiyevo in March, 1939, Jews were persecuted and pushed out of their occupations.
 In 1940-41, Jews from Muzhiyevo were drafted into forced labor battalions and others were drafted for service on the Eastern front, where most died.

 By 1941, the Jewish population had increased to 358 and it was at this time, a few Jewish families without Hungarian citizenship were expelled to Nazi occupied Ukrainian territory, to Kamenets-Podolski, and murdered there.

 The remaining Jews of Muzhiyevo were deported to Auschwitz late May, 1944.